HidayetSelimASAN/Mini-Projects-using-Assembly/Prime_Product/README.md

 Then number = 100 * 02 + 10 * 05 + 1 * 05 = 255 in Decimal

-All prime numbers betwen 1 and 255 is stored in a Look-up-Table (LUT).
+All prime numbers betwen 1 and 255 are stored in a Look-up-Table (LUT).
+If a prime number divides the input number with no remainder, that number is a factor.
+Input number is divided by all prime numbers in LUT respectively.
 Divisor itarates over the LUT.
+Dividend is updated as quotient of the last division with no remainder.